lardemua/atom_documentation/docs/procedures.md

   parent_link: "world"

   # Defines if the pattern link is the same in all collections (i.e. fixed=true),
-  # or each collection will have its own estimative of the link transformation.
+  # or each collection will have its own estimate of the link transformation.
+  # Note: if you plan to have the pattern fixed, while the moving the rigidly attached sensors,
+  # this is equivalent to having the sensors fixed and the pattern moving, so you should use fixed=false.
   fixed: false

   # The type of pattern used for the calibration.